TWHamiltonJR/TWHamiltonJR.github.io/project1.md

 ![screenshot](images/error.PNG)
 Fig 3.
 Feedback when an error occurs.
 This error is when you attmept to input a non integer value into either the input lines.
-## 3. Additional Considerations

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 [Back to Portfolio](./)